 APATAP is delighted to announce Ms Cleo Brandt and Associate Professor Troy McEwan as presenters for the 2021 Symposium Masterclass.
 The masterclass explores the topic of stalking and discusses strategies for a professional response.

-The masterclass will take place on the at 10 am 26 March 2021.
+The masterclass will take place on the at 10 am (AEDT) 26 March 2021.
 Please visit our Events page to register for the 2021 Symposium.

 Cleo Brandt was an investigative psychologist with the Netherlands National Police for 13 years until 2020 and was a long-term member of the Dutch National Committee for Equivocal Sexual Abuse Allegations.
 Over the past decade, Cleo has developed specific expertise in stalking threat and risk assessment and management.
 She translated the Stalking Risk Profile and theScreening Assessment for Stalking and Harassment into Dutch and introduced both tools into the Dutch Police, Mental Health Care and Probational Services.
 In 2016 Cleo co-authored a practitioner handbook designed to guide effective responses to stalking and was she was instrumental in the development of a new approach to stalking within the Netherlands National Police.
 Cleo provides training about stalking to police, victim advocates, lawyers, judges, and mental health professionals, in addition to case consultation for victims of stalking.
 Cleo's other areas of expertise include behavioural investigative advice in (sexual) homicide cases, linkage analysis in sexual assault cases, and reviewing and analysing homicide cases, often ex-partner stalking cases that have ended in death, in order to determine if there were failings in the investigation.